-Tyger, Tyger is released on all major digital platforms June 28th
+Tyger, Tyger is released on all major digital platforms on June 28th.

-For any writer, the act of reading a review before you watch a film can lead to unconscious bias.
+I have a simple policy when writing film reviews, never read anyone else’s review of a film before viewing or writing.
+For any writer, the act of reading a review before watching a movie can lead to unconscious bias creeping into your final work.
 After all, it’s easy to have someone else’s words floating around your head as you unpick your thoughts and feelings about a movie.
 However, a few days after the credits have rolled and my thoughts are sketched out in a draft copy, this policy is lifted, and I spend an afternoon exploring the reviews of others (where available).
-This act of research never sways or shapes my opinion.
-But, it does give me insight into how the film is viewed from multiple perspectives.
+This act of research never sways or shapes my opinion, but it does give me insight into how the film is viewed from multiple perspectives.

-Occasionally this research is revelatory, confusing or fascinating as my view collides with others.
-And, sometimes, as with Kerry Mondragon’s feature-length debut, Tyger, Tyger, I wonder if my fellow reviewers all sat through the same film as me or whether I received a slightly different version.
-Movies that divide opinion like this are genuinely fascinating.
-The differing viewpoints of critics only highlighting the creative diversity at the heart of the director’s vision.
-But, of course, this division among critics will also lead to division among audiences.
-For me, Mondragon’s Tyger Tyger is a daring, avant-garde exploration of addiction, inequality and isolation.
-One that is compelling yet frustrating as the final credits roll.
+Occasionally this research is revelatory, confusing or fascinating as my view collides with others, and, sometimes, as with Kerry Mondragon’s feature-length debut, Tyger, Tyger, I wonder if I was watching the same movie as my fellow critics.
+Movies that divide opinion to this extent are genuinely fascinating, highlighting the creative diversity at the heart of the director’s vision; however, it also leads to a chalk and cheese response from audiences.
+Mondragon’s Tyger Tyger may be a daring, avant-garde exploration of addiction, inequality and isolation, but it will divide critics and audiences.

-A pandemic sits at the heart of Mondragon’s vision as his film opens.
-It is within this dystopian landscape that we meet Blake (Sam Quartin).
-Her life spent on the edge of society as she robs local pharmacies.
-Her mission, to deliver life-saving medication to the people suffering on the fringes of a society where wealth and privilege dictate health and life expectancy.
-However, during one of her armed robberies, Blake meets Luke (Dylan Sprouse), an addict and dealer who ignites a sense of curiosity in Blake and her mute anarchist partner in crime, Bobby (Nekhebet Kum Juch).
-And after kidnapping Luke, all three embark on a road trip that leads them to an underground world of survival on the periphery of a broken society.
+Pandemic sits at the heart of Mondragon’s vision as his film opens.
+Within this dystopian landscape, we meet Blake (Sam Quartin), whose life is spent on the edge of society as she robs local pharmacies.
+Her mission is to deliver life-saving medication to the people suffering on the fringes in a community and country where wealth and privilege dictate health and life expectancy.
+However, during one of her armed robberies, Blake meets Luke (Dylan Sprouse), an addict and dealer who ignites her sense of curiosity alongside her mute anarchist partner in crime, Bobby (Nekhebet Kum Juch).
+After kidnapping Luke, all three embark on a road trip that leads them to an underground world of survival on the periphery of a broken society.

-Mondragon’s strange brew of road trip, pandemic and addiction drama has no intention of playing by the rules.
-It’s narrative challenging, loose, and at times incomprehensible.
+Mondragon’s strange brew of a road trip, pandemic thriller and addiction drama has no intention of playing by the rules.
+Here its narrative is challenging, loose, and at times incomprehensible.
 Therefore, for many Tyger, Tyger is bound to leave them cold, confused and frustrated as they bounce from character to character with little structure to guide the way.
-However, look deeper and Tyger, Tyger is layered with a range of urgent social themes, wrapped in a vivid dream of no escape.
-So let me start by exploring the pandemic themes held within Mondragon’s movie.
+However, if we look deeper at Tyger, Tyger, we find a range of urgent social themes wrapped in a vivid dream of no escape.